Janfred/draft-ietf-emu-eap-fido/draft-janfred-eap-fido.md

 For the FIDO-exchange phase, the client has two options, depending on the configuration and the capability of the FIDO token.

-If the FIDO token supports residential keys and EAP-FIDO is configured to use these for authentication, the client generates a challenge from the TLS keying material and triggers a FIDO challenge.
+If the FIDO Authenticator supports Discoverable Credentials and EAP-FIDO is configured to use these for authentication, the client generates a challenge from the TLS keying material and triggers a FIDO challenge.

-If the client is not configured to use residential keys, the client first needs to send its username to the server.
+If the client is not configured to use Discoverable Credentials, the client first needs to send its username to the server.
-The server will answer with a list of FIDO key IDs and the client will attempt to use one of these keys to authenticate.
+The server will answer with a list of FIDO Credential IDs and the client will attempt to use one of these keys to authenticate.

 # EAP-FIDO protocol flow and message format